dotWee/MicroPinner/README.md

 + **Open source**
     The complete source-code is available here on Github.
 + **Backwards compatible**
     Works on Android 4.1 and up.
+Lower than 4.1 breaks priority feature.
 + **Choosable priority**
     Give your pin the priority you think it deserves.
 + **Editable pins**